jimmoffitt/developer_advocate.blog/DownloadingHPT.md

 #Technical Details

 Here are some high-level details that provide some technical background on the Historical PowerTrack (HPT) product and the data files it generates:

-Each HPT job has an Universally Unique ID (UUID) associated with it, and this UUID referenced when making API requests and is used to name the resulting files.
+* Each HPT job has an Universally Unique ID (UUID) associated with it, and this UUID referenced when making API requests and is used to name the resulting files.

+###File Details

-HPT generates a set of compressed data files.
+* HPT generates a set of compressed data files.
-UTF-8 character-set.
+     * UTF-8 character-set.
-Files are GZip compressed.
+     * Files are GZip compressed.
-HPT generates a 10-minute time-series of files.
+     * HPT generates a 10-minute time-series of files.
 A file is only generated if the ten-minute period it covers has activity.
-All file and tweet metadata timestamps are in UTC.
+     * All file and tweet metadata timestamps are in UTC.
-Time periods start and include the ‘top’ unit of time and exclude the next ‘top’ unit of time.
+     * Time periods start and include the ‘top’ unit of time and exclude the next ‘top’ unit of time.
 For example, the first hour of the day (00:00 - 01:00 UTC) would produce up to 6 files covering these 10-minute time periods:
 00:00:00-00:09:59 UTC
 00:10:00-00:19:59 UTC
 00:20:00-00:29:59 UTC
 00:30:00-00:39:59 UTC
 00:40:00-00:49:59 UTC
 00:50:00-00:59:59 UTC

 Some planning numbers:
-6 files per hour.
+* 6 files per hour.
-144 files per day.
+* 144 files per day.
-4,320 per 30-day month.
+* 4,320 per 30-day month.
-52,560 files per year.
+* 52,560 files per year.

 Data is encoded in JSON.
 Individual activities are written as ‘atomic’ JSON objects, and are not placed in a JSON array.
 Each file has a single “info” footer: